 Dog’s naturally like to protect their owners regardless of their weight, size or breed.
 However, some dogs are smarter than others, especially when it comes to protecting their owners.
-Take for instance, I have two small Chihuahuas’s that are my furry friends.
-Chihuahuas’s are notoriously attempting to protect me and my family from strangers, but they can’t seem to get past your ankles – their size simply won’t allow for that.
+Take for instance, I have two small Chihuahua’s that are my furry friends.
+Chihuahua’s are notoriously attempting to protect me and my family from strangers, but they can’t seem to get past your ankles – their size simply won’t allow for that.

 Not only size, but temperament will dictate which dog breeds are good for protection.

 Which Temperament Makes For A Good Guard Dog?

 This is the perfect question, but there are a lot of answers out there.
 One thing I will note, is that the smarts of your dog will decide how they do their job as protecting your family.
 Now, I’m not a dog expert by any means, but I’ve had dogs my entire life and I’ve observed their behavior while growing up, and I still observe their behavior even now.

 What I look for in a good guard dog: